Paddy Dow

-Patrick "Paddy" Dow (born 16 October 1999) is a professional Australian rules footballer playing for the St Kilda Football Club in the Australian Football League (AFL).
+Patrick "Paddy" Dow (born 16 October 1999) is a former professional Australian rules footballer who played for both the Carlton Football Club and the St Kilda Football Club in the Australian Football League (AFL).
 He was drafted by Carlton with their first selection, and third overall, in the 2017 AFL draft.
 He made his AFL debut in round 1 of the 2018 season against Richmond at the Melbourne Cricket Ground.
 He earned an AFL Rising Star award nomination for his performance against Collingwood in round 14, 2018.